SFU-CMPT-201/a9-pub/README.md

 * Code that does not generate all the required executables gets a 0.
 * Memory issues have a penalty of -10%.
 You should use appropriate sanitizers to check for memory issues.
-Make sure you also use the debug option enabled in `CMakeLists.txt` to compile your code with debug information.
+Make sure you also use the debug option enabled in `CMakeLists.txt` to compile your code with debug information for testing.
 However, your code needs to work without the debug option as well.
 You should remove the debug option when you submit your code.
 * A wrong code directory structure has a penalty of -10 pts.

 ## Acknowledgment